Viru Keemia Grupp: Power generation and distribution

 VKG's subsidiary VKG Energia, a power and heat generation company, was established in 2004 after VKG bought the Kohtla-Järve Power Plant and the Kohtla-Järve heat distribution system from Kohtla-Järve Soojus.
 In 2005, it bought another power plant in Kohtla-Järve from Fortum Termest.
 In 2006, VKG bought a 40.8% stake in Kohtla-Järve Soojus, an operator of the Ahtme Power Plant, and in 2010 it took a full control of the company, now VKG Soojus.
 All generations capacities were transferred to VKG Energia while VKG Soojus is responsible for heat distribution.
-All generations capacities were transferred to VKG Energia while VKG Soojus is responsible for heat distribution.
 VKG Energia has installed electrical capacity of 80 MW and heat capacity of 700 MW.

 In July 2006, VKG acquired Narva Elektrivõrk, the second-largest power distribution company in Estonia, and renamed it VKG Elektrivõrgud.

 Other activities

 In April 2011, VKG acquired assets of a bankrupt company Silbet Plokk that manufactured cinder blocks for construction from oil shale burning residue.
 The company was renamed VKG Plokk.

 The coalition-agreement of Jüri Ratas' second cabinet formed in 2019 between the Centre Party, EKRE and Pro Patria, expresses support to the development of the local oil industry.
 Therefore, VKG and Eesti Energia decided to initiate a cost-benefit study aimed at establishing an oil pre-refining plant in Ida-Viru County.
 The plant would require a 650 million euro investment.